The best sales to shop today: Cricut, iPad Pro, Tushy and more | CNN Underscored

-Today, you’ll find a deal on our pick for most comfortable earbuds, discounted Tushy bidets and savings on skincare and more from Dermstore.
+Today, you’ll find a deal on our pick for most comfortable earbuds, discounted Tushy bidets and savings on skin care and more from Dermstore.
 All that and more below.

 Apple iPad Pro

 Best Buy is running a one-day promo of the previous-generation of iPad Pro models.
-Snag the 11-inch model 2020 iPad Pro for just $699.99 (the lowest price we’ve ever seen for this version) and the 12.9-inch model down to $899.99 (the lowest price we’ve seen in several months).
+Snag the 11-inch model 2020 iPad Pro for just $699.99 (the lowest price we’ve ever seen for this version) and the 12.9-inch model for $899.99 (the lowest price we’ve seen in several months).
 Pick both up while they’re still in stock.

 Cricut Joy ($139, originally $179; amazon.com) and Cricut Maker ($279, originally $399; amazon.com)

 Crafters, rejoice!
-A pair of the cult-favorite Cricut cutting machines are on sale now.
+A pair of the cult-favorite Cricut cutting machines is on sale now.
 The Cricut Maker is the ultimate arts and crafts tool, and right now it’s the lowest price we’ve seen at $279.
-That’s right: Save nearly $100 on the extremely versatile machine that can cut hundreds of different materials, making home craft projects such as face masks or games for the kids a breeze.
+That’s right: Save nearly $100 on the extremely versatile machine that can cut hundreds of different materials, making home craft projects like face masks or games for the kids a breeze.
 Meanwhile, the Cricut Joy, now down to $139 ($10 away from its lowest price ever), is great for people who do anything with labels and decals — which also happen to be ideal first efforts for those who are new to crafting.

 Dermstore

-Dermstore’s Anniversary Event is live now, with up to 25% off a host of beauty, skincare and hair care favorites when you use the code CELEBRATE at checkout.
-You’ll find a variety of high-end and drugstore brands on offer, like Oribe, Bioderma, RevitaLash, Dermalogica, Peter Thomas Roth and more, but don’t wait too long to take advantage of these prices — the sale ends August 17.
+Dermstore’s Anniversary Event is live now, with up to 25% off a host of beauty, skin care and hair care favorites when you use the code CELEBRATE at checkout.
+You’ll find a variety of high-end and drugstore brands on offer, like Oribe, Bioderma, RevitaLash, Dermalogica, Peter Thomas Roth and more, but don’t wait too long to take advantage of these prices — the sale ends Aug.
+17.

 Tushy